Discover Buildings & Landmarks in Saratoga's Broadway Historic District

 The Broadway Historic District in Saratoga is comprised of a distinct southern and northern section, including beautiful neighborhoods.
 While the southern end features more of the commercial aspects of the city, consisting of many businesses and private buildings, the northern end is more of a residential neighborhood with stunning Victorian homes.

 In 1977, Saratoga Springs enacted a local historic preservation ordinance that allowed for certain buildings and neighborhoods to be protected from destruction and new construction.
 Then, in 1979, Broadway was officially recognized as a historic district by the National Register of Historic Places.

 A review process is required for changes to be made to buildings in Saratoga's historic districts, which will help ensure they retain their unique architectural character.

-Buildings & Major Sites in the Broadway Historic District
+Check Out Buildings & Major Sites in the Broadway Historic District

 The Adelphi Hotel - This historic hotel originally opened in 1877 and welcomed guests who were visiting Saratoga for its natural spas and springs.
 Since then, it has been transformed into a modern day luxury hotel.
 The building is located at 365 Broadway.

 Adirondack Trust Company Building - Founded in 1901 by NYS Senator Edgar T. Brackett, this historic bank features Tiffany bronze doors and chandeliers, and is located at 473 Broadway.